ethereum-oasis-op/baseline/examples/bri-3/docs/zeroKnowledge/circuits/snarkjs.md

 # Snarkjs Circuit

-## Description

 This document describes the setup and process for generating zero-knowledge proofs using snarkjs.
-The circuits are written and compiled using [Circom](https://docs.circom.io/getting-started/installation/), which is written in Rust.
-Then, the snarkjs library is used to generate proofs from these compiled circuits.
+The circuits are written and compiled using [Circom](https://docs.circom.io/getting-started/installation/).
+Then, the [snarkjs](https://github.com/iden3/snarkjs) library is used to generate proofs from these compiled circuits.

 ## Pre-Setup Installations